Core Beliefs

 Water Baptism

-We believe that Christ commanded the church to baptize every person who puts their faith in Jesus and makes a conscious decision to become Jesus' disciple.
-We believe that water baptism is for believers only, not infants, and should be administered by the mode of immersion and in the name of the Father, Son, and Holy Spirit by the authority of the Lord Jesus Christ.
+We believe that Jesus commanded the church to baptize every person who puts their faith in Him and makes a conscious decision to become His disciple.
+We believe that water baptism is meant for believers only, not infants, and should be performed through immersion.
+It should be administered in the name of the Father, Son, and Holy Spirit by the authority of the Lord Jesus Christ.
 We believe that water baptism is the sign of the New Covenant.
 Baptism is a symbol of Christ’s burial and resurrection.
 Our entrance into the water during baptism identifies us with Christ’s death on the cross, His burial in the tomb and His resurrection from the dead.
-It is a symbol of your new life as a Christian.
-We bury the “old life” and we rise to walk in a “new life”.
+It is a symbol of a new life as a Christian; burying the “old life” and rising to walk in a “new life”.
 We recognize that the New Testament scriptures teach that water baptism is a symbolic act of an inward work, between God and the believer being baptized.
 (Would you like to be baptized?
 Let us know!
-We would love to talk with you about baptism.
-Baptism Signup form)
+We would love to talk with you about baptism.)

 • (Matthew 28:19-20; Romans 6:1-10; Galatians 3:27; Colossians 2:11-12)